On the Role of the Double Fourier Sphere Method in Fast Algorithms on SO(3): The Double Fourier Sphere Method

 Note that the linear operator $\coeffTrafo{N}$ represents the DFS operator in the frequency domain.
 We will call it Wigner transform, since it transforms harmonic (Wigner-D) coefficients into Fourier coefficients.
 The transforms of the previous theorem can be visualized as follows:

 \begin{remark} Transforming a function on $\SO3$ into a function on $\IT^{3}$ is the key idea behind all~\cite{Potts2009,Kostelec2008} fast algorithms for estimating the harmonic series~\eqref{eq:BandLimitedHarmonicSeries}.
-In \cite{Potts2009}, the authors implemented the Wigner transform $\coeffTrafo{N}$ via a fast polynomial transform, specifically
+In \cite{Potts2009}, the authors implemented the Wigner transform $\coeffTrafo{N}$ via a fast polynomial transform.
+In particular, they perform a change of polynomial basis to the Chebyshev polynomials $T_{n}(\cos\beta)=\cos(n\beta)$, yielding